 - Difficulty walking

 How To Prevent It From Getting Worse

 - Lift properly.
 Lift with your legs bent and not your back.
 Ensure whatever you want to lift is not too heavy.

 - Go on stretch breaks especially if your job involves a lot of sitting

 - Have an active lifestyle.
 Maintaining an active lifestyle will involve sticking to the WHO guidelines based on your age group and will also ensure you strengthen your abdominal and back muscles.

 - Avoid any activity that will involve you bending forward from your waist like doing your laundry or sweeping.

 Grade 1 anterolisthesis is a mild form of spondylolisthesis and can become severe if care is not taken.
-Kindly see a doctor or a physiotherapist when the symptoms begin to show.
-Do not wait until it becomes a serious issue.
-The shift may not be corrected but it prevents an increase in slippage which may cause the complications mentioned earlier.
+Kindly see a doctor when the symptoms begin to show.
+You should not wait until it becomes a serious issue.

 How helpful was this post?